Amphetamines and Addiction Treatment

 What is an Amphetamine?

 Amphetamines are medications and street drugs that speed up the central nervous system.
-Manufacturers make them legally in the United States to treat medical conditions such as attention-deficit hyperactivity disorder.1 People also abuse amphetamines illegally, either by themselves or by mixing it with other drugs such as cocaine.
+Manufacturers make these stimulants legally in the United States to treat medical conditions such as attention-deficit hyperactivity disorder.1 People can also use it illegally, either by themselves or by mixing it with other drugs such as cocaine.

-Amphetamines have been in the United States since the 1930s.
+These stimulants have been in the United States since the 1930s.
 Doctors first marketed the amphetamine Benzedrine as a medicine to relieve nasal congestion.
-Later versions of amphetamine included pills that people took to try to beat narcolepsy, a sleep disorder.
+Later versions of the drug included pills that people took to try to beat narcolepsy, a sleep disorder.

 What Substances are Considered Amphetamines?